joergschwarzwaelder/hhc2023/Objective-16/README.md

 # Objective 16: Elf Hunt
 **Location: Pixel Island: Raincaster Cliffs**
 **Hints provided by Piney Sappington**

 The objective is a browser game where the player has to target elves which move very fast over the screen.

-If the browser developer console it was easy to spot, that the game uses a cookie `ElfHunt_JWT` which contains a JWT token.
+If the browser developer console it was easy to spot, that the game uses a cookie `ElfHunt_JWT` which contains a JWT token:
+`eyJhbGciOiJub25lIiwidHlwIjoiSldUIn0.eyJzcGVlZCI6LTUwMH0.`

 With the help of https://token.dev is was possible to decode this JWT and it was found as an unsigned JWT with the content:
 ```